DSR Report contest

 The report can be produced in the form of:

-- article – it could be news, interview or investigative journalism.
+- article – it could be a written description, interview or investigation.
 The text should be illustrated with at least one image (photograph, graph or infographic) and a subtitle with a maximum of 20 words.
 The title should not exceed 10 words and should be followed by a summary of the report with a maximum of 50 words.
 The written text, excluding illustrations, should not exceed 1000 words;

 - photography – can have a maximum of 6 original photos, with a scientific legend and a maximum of 20 words.
 Photos should be in image format (jpeg, bmp, png, tif or gif) with good definition.
 The report must be accompanied by a descriptive text with a maximum of 150 words, explaining how the work was done, and a summary of a maximum of 50 words;